 Doctor Foster: The Scripts

-Mike Bartlett's complete scripts for his superlative television drama series, winner of Best New Drama at the 2016 National Television Awards and Best TV Drama at the South Bank Sky Arts Awards.
+Mike Bartlett's complete scripts for the award-winning first series of his superlative television drama, winner of Best New Drama at the 2016 National Television Awards and Best TV Drama at the South Bank Sky Arts Awards.

 Doctor Gemma Foster is a woman seemingly in control: a trusted GP, the heart of her town, a woman people can trust.
 But her life is about to explode.